NyuB/NyuB/README.md

 I'm Brice Decaestecker

 - 🔭 I’m currently working on:
-  + Suergery software and robotic solutions  at [eCential Robotics](https://www.ecential-robotics.com/)
+  + Robotic solutions for surgery software at [eCential Robotics](https://www.ecential-robotics.com/)

 - 📫 You can reach me here on Github or on [Linkedin](https://www.linkedin.com/in/brice-decaestecker-92b85811b/)